 As you progress in your major, you’ll be able to earn H-Cred related to your area of study and research interests.
 An Honors Contract provides students a way to earn H-Cred in upper level courses and in disciplines unable to offer stand-alone Honors sections.
-Your course grade will be based on your completion of the requirements outlined in class syllabus, but your professor will use the contract assignment to determine if you should receive H-Cred for the course.
+Your course grade will be based on your completion of the requirements outlined in the course syllabus, but your professor will use the contract assignment to determine if you should receive H-Cred for the course.

 Contracts are essentially independent study projects, but with a twist.
 Your contracts will probably result in some of the most engaging and memorable experiences from your undergraduate education.
-Projects might entail developing research or technical skills, expressive capacities, or exploring content in greater depth, all while developing a more meaningful relationship with a faculty mentor.
+Projects might entail developing research or technical skills, improving expressive capacities, or exploring content in greater depth, all while developing a more meaningful relationship with a faculty mentor.
 Projects run the gamut from traditional research to creative works and designs, from service projects to professional internships.

 Before you can propose a contract, you’ll need attend the Honors Contract workshop offered virtually or face-to-face.
 These are offered every month in the summer and twice during each long semester.

-STANDARDS FOR COURSE BASED H-CRED
+STANDARDS FOR COURSE-BASED H-CRED

 H-Cred is attached to exceptional academic experiences and awarded separately from academic credit that meets basic degree requirements.
-It is possible to earn credit towards your degree, but not receive the H-Cred because of the course grade, the professor’s assessment, or overall GPA requirements.
+It is possible to earn credit toward your degree, but not receive the H-Cred because of the course grade, the professor’s assessment, or overall GPA requirements.

 Honors Sections: A or B for all course work